sstelfox/stelfox.net/POST_IDEAS.md

 Look into the linux utility 'usbguard' and see if it's worth anything, do a review and/or tech notes on it.

+## Page Profiling Based on DNS Prefetch Fingerprints

+Can I fingerprint what page on a site a device was looking at based on the prefetched DNS requests chrome performs?